turingschool-examples/little_esty_shop_bulk_discounts/README.md

 XX Then I see the bulk discount's quantity threshold and percentage discount
 ```
 ```
-Merchant Bulk Discount Edit
+TT Merchant Bulk Discount Edit

-As a merchant
+TT As a merchant
-When I visit my bulk discount show page
+TT When I visit my bulk discount show page
-Then I see a link to edit the bulk discount
+TT Then I see a link to edit the bulk discount
-When I click this link
+TT When I click this link
-Then I am taken to a new page with a form to edit the discount And I see that the discounts current attributes are pre-poluated in the form When I change any/all of the information and click submit Then I am redirected to the bulk discount's show page And I see that the discount's attributes have been updated
+TT Then I am taken to a new page with a form to edit the discount TT And I see that the discounts current attributes are pre-poluated in the form TT When I change any/all of the information and click submit TT Then I am redirected to the bulk discount's show page TT And I see that the discount's attributes have been updated
 ```
 ```
 Merchant Invoice Show Page: Total Revenue and Discounted Revenue